mozilla-bteam/carton-bundles/README.rst

 -----------
 The scripts and makefile assume they can run "docker" as the current user.
 On linux, docker must typically be run by root.
-You can instruct the Makefile to use "sudo docker" by exporting and environmental variable 'DOCKER'
+You can instruct the Makefile to use "sudo docker" by exporting and environmental variable 'SUDO' set to sudo.

 .. code-block:: bash

-    DOCKER="sudo docker" make ...
+    SUDO="sudo" make ...